BecWardell/HonoursCode/descriptive_analysis_RW.txt

       "Crd_pw_Ascaris", "Adj_pw_Ascaris", "Ascaris_Lower_95CI", "Ascaris_Upper_95CI\n",
       file="output_original\\village_level_age_stand_ascaris_three_groups.csv",sep=",")

-  #For loop with loops through each of the villages to calculate the ASP.
+  #For loop which loops through each of the villages to calculate the ASP.
 For each village, it prints out the village name, village number, number of people
-  #in the village, mean latitude and longitude of village, median elevation, median age and the ASP of Ascaris (out25).
+  #in the village, mean latitude and longitude of village, median elevation, median age and the ASP of A. lumbricoides (out25).
 This calculation is conducted using a
   #function from the R epitools package.
 The information for each village is then output to the file created above (village_level_age_stand_ascaris_three_groups.csv)
   for (i in 1:n)
   {